 This signing began the start of Mickey Mantle’s wildly successful career.
 He was assigned to play for the “Independence Yankees.”
 The Independence Yankees played as an affiliate of the St. Louis Browns and the New York Yankees of the Kansas-Oklahoma-Missouri league.
 At times, the seventeen-year-old fought against slumps, but his father was always there to push him on.

 By this time, Mantle had moved to Independence for the season.
 It was during this trip where he scored his first professional home run.
-This was on June 30, 1949 at Shulthis Stadium.
-Once the season was over, Mantle returned to Commerce for a brief period, where he worked with his father at the mines.
+This was on June 30th, 1949, at Shulthis Stadium.
+Once the season was over, Mantle returned to Commerce for a brief period during which he worked with his father at the mines.

 Having done so well in Independence, Mantle was promoted again to the Class-C Joplin Miners.
-During the 1950 year, he hit 26 home runs, had 136 RBI’s, and batted with a .383 average.
-While his at bats was highly successful, he continued to struggle with the short stop position.
-In later years, he would come to be known as a center fielder, even though he continued to play short stop on occasion.
+During the 1950 season, he hit 26 home runs, had 136 RBI’s, and batted a .383 average.
+While his at-bats were highly successful, he continued to struggle with the shortstop position.
+In later years, he would come to be known as a center fielder, even though he continued to play shortstop on occasion.

 After his stint with the Joplin Miners, he went on to join the New York Yankees, and, as they say, the rest is history.